CobiontID/CobiontID.github.io/index.md

 The **CobiontID** process has two parts: First, **Marker scan** provides taxonomic information.
 HMM profiles of marker genes, such as rRNAs, which are well-sampled and conserved, are useful to classify sequences from genomes that are otherwise too diverged from their closest sequenced relative.
 We can therefore gauge which species are present in a given sample, and construct streamlined databases for read classification.
 Second, a combination of assembly, read mapping and **compositional clustering** allows the sequences to be assigned to groups that can be tagged with this taxonomic information.

-See [here] for an illustration of how these tools can be used.
+### What kind of information does CobiontID provide?

+See [here] for an illustration of the outputs the tools presented here provide, and how to interpret them.
+If you have ever looked at the "Cobionts" section of a page on [Tree of Life QC](https://tolqc.cog.sanger.ac.uk/) and wondered how to read the tables and plots, your questions will hopefully be answered here.

 [here]: examples.html